andrewmgrossman/devialet_expert_remote/README.md

 # Devialet Expert Pro Network Control

 Complete solution for controlling Devialet Expert Pro amplifiers over the network, including iPhone/browser control.
+Developed for and tested with an Expert 440 Pro; may not work with single-chassis amps.
+About 95% vibe coded by Claude.

 ## Overview